snakem982/Pandora-Box/README.md

 - MacOS 11.0+ ARM64

 ## Friendly Reminder
+- New versions released at the end of every month.
-Please be patient when starting for the first time.
+- Please be patient when starting for the first time.

 ## Preview
 ### light-general